Embedding Preprocessing Computation¶

 You may need to set input layouts, as it is required by some preprocessing, for example, setting a batch, applying mean or scales, and reversing input channels (BGR<->RGB).

 Layout defines the meaning of dimensions in shape and can be specified for both inputs and outputs.
 For the layout syntax, check the Layout API overview.
 To specify the layout, you can use

 nasnet_large model that was exported to ONNX format and thus has input with

 mo --input_model tf_nasnet_large.onnx --layout nhwc

-For example, the following command specifies the layout for an ONNX
+For example, for ONNX*

 NCHW layout and second input

 image_shape with 2 dimensions: batch and size of the image which can be expressed as